DamilolaDami/ShareHub/README.md

 Experience enhanced productivity as ShareHub streamlines your link management.
 Spend less time searching and more time enjoying the content that matters most to you.

+## Privacy Policy

+**Last updated: February 2, 2024**

+---

+## Overview

+All Links stored in *MyLinks* are stored locally on your devices.

+## Privacy Principles

+- We prioritize your privacy:
+  - We do not collect any data from your device.
+  - We do not store any data on our servers.
+  - We do not have access to your data.
+  - We do not track you.

+## Commitment to Transparency and Simplicity

+- Our commitment to transparency and simplicity:
+  - We do not have any analytics.
+  - We do not have any ads.
+  - We do not use any third-party libraries.
+  - We do not integrate any third-party SDKs.
+  - We do not rely on any third-party frameworks.
+  - We do not incorporate any third-party code.
+  - We do not involve any third-party components.

+## Contact Us

+Your trust is our priority.
+If you have any concerns or questions about our privacy policy, please feel free to [contact us](mailto:kabirabdul08091@gmail.com).

+Thank you for using *MyLinkse*!

 ## ☎️ Contact Me
 <p align='center'>
 <a href="https://x.com/DamilolaDami400">